c3foc/hagrid/README.md

 Run `python3 manage.py migrate` to initialize the database.

 Run `python3 manage.py collectstatic` to collect all static files into the `static.dist` folder, from where all files under `/static/` should be served from.
-You probably want to use a webserver and uwsgi or something similar for that.
+Also, everything under `/media/` should point to the `MEDIA_ROOT` you configured.
+You probably want to use a webserver and uwsgi or something similar for the setup.

-All configuration views are only visible to logged in superusers.
+All configuration/management views are only visible to logged in superusers.
 Using `./manage.py createsuperuser`, create a new superuser and login on the webpage.

 ### Todo List